jfrome1/NTW2029/src/content/docs/course-ntw2029/schedule.md

 ## 4.1	- Tue 03 Sep 2024

 - EP and art topic: EP and art: art as by-product
 	- Read:"The Meaning of Life", in Pinker, Steven. _How the Mind Works_.
 London, England: Penguin Books, 1999.
-521-543 [download](https://canvas.nus.edu.sg/users/90279/files/3681842/download?verifier=YjBXmoP0at9tRUwMJHhJg3JQMDEx6afsGLXGJglI&download_frd=1)
+521-543 [download](https://canvas.nus.edu.sg/users/90279/files/3681842/download?verifier=YjBXmoP0at9tRUwMJHhJg3JQMDEx6afsGLXGJglI&download_frd=1), [:discussion questions](#x-pinker)
 - Writing topic: quotation, citation
 	- Read (recommended): _TSIS_ 3 "As He Himself Puts It - The Art of Quoting", 42-51

+# :x pinker

+- Pinker discusses several topics that are not needed to answer the main question posed by this chapter, even though they are topically related to that question.
+What is the main question that Pinker aims to answer in this chapter?
+- Is Pinker aiming to explain one phenomenon or many sub-phenomena?
+What is the basis for your answer?
+- How are the sections on individual art forms related to Pinker's main question and to each other?

 ## 4.2	- Fri 06 Sep 2024